stuartduncan416/ARRRBot/README.md

 # Implementation Details

-To implement this chatbot requires a few things:
+The video below explains how to deploy the chatbot using the PythonAnywhere hosting service.
+A concise overview of the process is also included on this page.

+This implementation requires the following:
-* Python 3.8+ downloaded to your local computer
+* Python 3.8 or later installed on your local computer
-* The files for the preperation scripts and the flask application files, as found in this repository
+* The preparation scripts and Flask application files from this repository
-* An OpenAI account and an API key
+* An OpenAI account with an active API key
+* A PythonAnywhere account (free or paid)
-* An FTP client
+* An FTP client for file transfers